baieric/jasper2/_posts/2019-04-19-favourite-spots-in-nyc.markdown

 permalink: /:categories/:year/:month/:day/:title/
 ---

+There's still so many neighbourhoods I need to explore more, and I'll keep updating this list as I do.

 Bolded items are my most-favs.
 Asterisk means the place has multiple locations.
-I'll try to keep updating this!

 ## Upper West Side / Upper East Side